Ebola disease

 Is there a risk to the general population if patients are being treated in Charité university hospital in Berlin?

-There is absolutely no risk to the general population or to other patients at Charité university hospital.
-The patient is being received and treated in complete isolation at the specialised isolation ward.
+There was absolutely no risk to the general population or to other patients at Charité university hospital.
+The patient was being received and treated in complete isolation at the specialised isolation ward.
 The unit is completely separate from the hospital’s regular operations, both spatially and organisationally.
 This means there is no contact with other patients.

 The most stringent security standards apply also when dealing with potentially contaminated materials.
 The wastewater from the patient is being collected in special tanks, treated and neutralised before being returned in a controlled manner to the wastewater system.
 Any waste – including used PPE – is being collected separately and disposed of safely by a specialised company.
 Furthermore, the air is being purified by two filter systems before leaving the building.